GeoIoan98/MultipleObjectTracking/README.md

 A CSV file is created as an output that includes the necessary information for every trial. <br>

+This code was created for the research purposes of a psychology PhD student, Veronica Hadjipanayi, at the University of Bristol. <br>

 <img align="left" width="370" height="300" src=https://user-images.githubusercontent.com/31161911/120081947-13955000-c0b8-11eb-8c1c-4789b98460e4.gif>
 <img align="right" width="370" height="300" src=https://user-images.githubusercontent.com/31161911/120081950-16904080-c0b8-11eb-8ecc-1611df15c9a2.gif>